product trust

 100% adoption across 100+ studios.
 30% increase in monthly active users post-launch.

-Studios end up stitching together spreadsheets, calendars, chats, and finance trackers — not because they want to, but because no product was built around how they actually work.
+Studios stitch together spreadsheets, calendars, and trackers, because no product was built around how they actually work.

 Problem